jordancrouch/middle-earth-typing-trials/TESTING.md

 #### Background and foreground colors do not have a sufficient contrast ratio

 This message is in relation to the gold button with white text.
-Checking the contrast ratio using this [Contrast Ratio Tool](https://www.siegemedia.com/contrast-ratio#%23ffffff-on-%23A68932) on SiegeMedia reports a ratio of 3.36, which passed AA accessibility.
+Checking the contrast ratio using this [Contrast Ratio Tool](https://www.siegemedia.com/contrast-ratio#%23ffffff-on-%23A68932) on SiegeMedia reports a ratio of 3.36, which passes AA level accessibility 2.1.
 Whilst increasing this ratio further would help to pass AAA level accessibility to be accessible to the largest amount of users, it would also require revisting the colour scheme used, which has been produced through the use of a scene in the film to fit the theme of the project.

 #### Serve images in next-gen formats

 Whilst images had been processed and optimised as in WebP format, this message helped to identify an issue where the source/img order used was incorrect (using jpg first, as opposed to webp), or cases where the jpg was being used for both the first source and the fallback image.
 These errors were fixed to help resolve this message.

+### Accessibility

+Further to the PSI message regarding background and foreground colour aspect ratio, accessibility testing was also conducted with the [web accessibility evaluation tool (WAVE)](https://wave.webaim.org), with the following updates implemented to fix warnings:

+- Replacing some paragraph tags with headings where it was identified text could potentially be headings, including character names.
+- Wrapping popover radio inputs in a fieldset element, and adding a legend within the fieldset.
+- Adding text inside the settings icon button.
+- Adding a label to the typing test input field.

 #### Final Results